ioda-net/geo-infra/docs/user/configuration-portal.rst

   - ``children``: it can be either:

     - a list of layer ids.
 In this case, the layers will be presented to the user at this level.
     - a list of objects with the same properties as the ones in the catalog.
-This allows you to create subgroups.
+This allows you to create subcategories.

   For instance: